polyipseity/information/special/academia/HKUST/PHYS 1002/questions.md

 >
 > 1. at the North Pole
 > 2. at the South Pole
-> 3. an the equator
+> 3. on the equator
 > 4. on the prime meridian
 > 5. 1 and 2
 >